Zipcoder/reveal-slides-light/md/generics.md

 ```
 -
 -
-Compiler creates a new "Bridge method" to fix this problem:
+Compiler creates a new "Bridge method" to fix this problem
 ```Java
 class MyNode extends Node {

     // Bridge method generated by the compiler
     //
     public void setData(Object data) {